Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 There’s a life-size replica of the gory death of Lt.
 Cushing, the bible that General Lee took into battle, mourning badges from Lincoln’s funeral, and shackles and slave bracelets from the early 1800’s.
 The museum does not shy away from the most unconscionable aspects of history.

 Perhaps most engaging is “Meet Mr. Lincoln” – an interactive video Q&A where you can ask Honest Abe questions about his opinions and feelings.
 My favorite film, though, shows President Franklin D. Roosevelt addressing elderly Civil War vets at the 75th Anniversary of the War in 1938.
 These now-frail men entranced me, as they were the very last of those who witnessed firsthand brother taking up sword against brother.
-Mon/Tues, Thurs-Sat 10-5, Wed 10-8, Sun noon-5.

-Victorian Parlor at Fort Hunter Mansion, Harrisburg PA
+Fort Hunter Mansion parlor Harrisburg PA

-Victorian Parlor at Fort Hunter Mansion, Harrisburg PA
+Victorian Parlor at Fort Hunter Mansion

-TOUR: Fort Hunter Mansion
+TOUR: Fort Hunter Mansion And Park

 My guide was Julia Chain, a funny, folksy, entertaining MA level historian who began by stating, “One of the failings of house tours is that they focus on dead white guys.”

-So Chain’s tour does nothing of the sort.
-After an introduction to the owners of the home through their portraits by the front door, the house-tour focuses on Helen, an avid collector of pitchers who was also an active, local philanthropist.
+So, Chain’s tour does nothing of the sort.
+After an introduction to the owners of the home through their portraits by the front door, the house tour focuses on Helen, an avid collector of pitchers who was also an active local philanthropist.

 “Helen had so many pitchers, she gave them as gifts to friends who brought them back.
 We used to sell them in the gift shop.”